Ranawaqas323421/terraform-S3-bucket/README.md

 A reusable Terraform project for creating and managing an AWS S3 bucket using Infrastructure as Code (IaC).

-The project uses a modular Terraform structure and includes environment-specific configuration for a development environment.
+This project uses a modular Terraform structure with environment-specific configuration for a development environment.

 🚀 Features
 AWS S3 bucket creation using Terraform